I wondered how much space people think should be in front of your toes when it comes to your football cleats?

 Look for shoes with multiple cleats on the heel to help alleviate this problem.

 It may help choose shoes with short cleats, no more than 1/2″ long for younger players to reduce knew and ankle injuries.

 Besides causing pain and discomfort that can affect athletic performance, the wrong size shoes can result in foot problems and further injuries down the road.

-If your child has foot pain that persists 12 hours after they take off their shoes, you should see a doctor in case there is potentially a more serious problem.
+If your child has foot pain that persists 12 hours after taking off their shoes, you should see a doctor if there is potentially a more serious problem.